Orioles rally after rain delay, beat Blue Jays 6-5 - NewsBreak

 Orioles rally after rain delay, beat Blue Jays 6-5

-A ninth-inning showdown between their young closer and one of the game’s top sluggers?
-Check.

-Rougned Odor hit a two-run homer in the bottom of the eighth, and the Orioles rallied for a 6-5 victory over the Toronto Blue Jays on Tuesday night.
-Toronto had a runner on second in the ninth, but Félix Bautista retired Vladimir Guerrero Jr. on a lineout to end it.
+BALTIMORE (AP) -- Rougned Odor hit a two-run homer in the bottom of the eighth inning, and the Baltimore Orioles rallied for a 6-5 victory over the Toronto Blue Jays on Tuesday night.

-“You look around, and there’s a lot of good players on this team, a lot of young guys that not a lot of people know,” Odor said.
-“There’s a lot of good talent on this team, and we play together and we have fun, and when we have fun, a lot of good things happen.”

 Santiago Espinal hit an infield single off Bautista with one out and went to second on a throwing error by Odor, the second baseman.
-After Lourdes Gurriel Jr. struck out, Guerrero hit a liner to second.
+After Lourdes Gurriel Jr. struck out, Bautista retired Vladimir Guerrero Jr. on a lineout to second.

 Bo Bichette hit two home runs for Toronto, including a three-run shot in the sixth.
 Guerrero extended his hitting streak to 20 games with a sixth-inning single.